MirrorNetworking/Mirror/doc/Guides/DedicatedServer/AWS/index.md

 # Amazon Web Services (AWS)

-During this section we will focus on using a Windows instance and connecting from a windows computer.
+During this section we will focus on using a Windows instance and connecting from a Windows computer.

 **Please note: AWS requires a payment method/creditcard added before being able to use a Windows server.**